Noroff-FEU-Assignments/project-exam-2-smselnes/README.md

-## Brief

-An existing Social Media company has approached you to create a brand new front end for their application.
-While they have a list of required features, the design and user experience has not been specified.
-Working with the official API documentation, plan, design and build a modern front end social media application.

----
+# Description

-Medi@holic - Social Media Platform developed by Ståle Marius Selnes
+Medi@holic - Social Media Platform developed by Ståle Marius Selnes (project exam).

 The website can be visited [here](https://smselnes-mediaholic.netlify.app/)

 Its built on [Noroff API](https://noroff-api-docs.netlify.app/) + [These Endpoints](https://nf-api.onrender.com/docs/static/index.html).

-# Description
+## Goal

 Medi@holic is created for creative minds that wants to share, socialize, interact and inspire/be inspired.